jspro1/Hello-Vietnam/README.md

-# hello-vietnam
+# Hello Vietnam
-A mobile-friendly prototype app for exploring Vietnam
+A mobile-friendly prototype app for exploring Vietnam.